 Principle 4: Tension

 A "tension" is the perception of a problem or an opportunity of improvement.
 It can be an issue with your job, a policy you think needs to be changed, lack of clarity on a process, changing the color of the webpage - anything at all.
-This module on Holaspirit lets you write down what your tensions are so you can get them treated by the organization.
+This app on Holaspirit lets you write down what your tensions are so you can get them processed and resolved.

 You can discuss your tension in your circle meeting and get everyone's consent before moving to the next actions.